OWASP/www-project-top-10-for-large-language-model-applications/2_0_vulns/LLM04_DataModelPoisoning.md

 ### Example Attack Scenarios

+#### Scenario #1
-1. An attacker biases the model's outputs by manipulating training data or using prompt injection techniques, spreading misinformation.
+  An attacker biases the model's outputs by manipulating training data or using prompt injection techniques, spreading misinformation.
+#### Scenario #2
-2. Toxic data without proper filtering can lead to harmful or biased outputs, propagating dangerous information.
+  Toxic data without proper filtering can lead to harmful or biased outputs, propagating dangerous information.
+#### Scenario # 3
-3. A malicious actor or competitor creates falsified documents for training, resulting in model outputs that reflect these inaccuracies.
+  A malicious actor or competitor creates falsified documents for training, resulting in model outputs that reflect these inaccuracies.
+#### Scenario #4
-4. Inadequate filtering allows an attacker to insert misleading data via prompt injection, leading to compromised outputs.
+  Inadequate filtering allows an attacker to insert misleading data via prompt injection, leading to compromised outputs.
+#### Scenario #5
-5. An attacker uses poisoning techniques to insert a backdoor trigger into the model.
+  An attacker uses poisoning techniques to insert a backdoor trigger into the model.
 This could leave you open to authentication bypass, data exfiltration or hidden command execution.

 ### Reference Links